Training sessions for operators

 How to obtain certification as an operator

-- Test on Elia’s premises only: study the course material independently and register for a scheduled test session.
+- Test on Elia’s premises only: watch the e-learning (see below) and register for a scheduled test session.
 This service is free of charge.

 - Test on the contractor’s premises only (min.
 20 participants): your employer holds a test session on its own premises; the test is supervised by an Elia examiner.
 There is a flat fee of €1,500 for this service.

 As mentioned on the main page, your registration is final as soon as you receive confirmation that you have registered.
-Please bring the following to your test/training session:
+Please bring the following to your test session:

 - your identity card or, if you are not Belgian, your passport;

-Please go to reception no more than 10 minutes before your appointment time, while also taking care not to be late.
+Please go to reception at least 10 minutes before your appointment time, while also taking care not to be late.
+In case of delay, please inform us by e-mail at email@example.com.
+Depending on availability, the test will be authorised later or cancelled.

-Participants who do not score at least 7/10 must wait two weeks to be able to retake the test.
-This is because we believe that participants will need two weeks to work through the material again.
+Participants who do not score at least 8/10 must wait two weeks to be able to retake the test.
+This is because we believe that participants will need two weeks to go through the material again.

-Participants who pass the test will be issued with a badge within one week (if they took part in a test session on Elia’s premises) or three weeks.
+Participants who pass the test will be issued with a badge on the same day (if they took part in a test session on Elia’s premises) or three weeks.
+It is the responsibility of the participants to communicate their results to their company.

 This badge will enable them to access Elia’s facilities and carry out work in or on these facilities.
-It is valid for two years.
+It is valid for maximum two years (provided that the BA4/BA5 certificate covers this period).

 Anyone seeking certification as an operator must have the level of basic knowledge required for operators of the risks present in Elia facilities and the prevention measures used to address them.

-The documents and presentations for each profile can be found under ‘Course material’.
+The e-learning can be found under ‘Course material’.